What does the computer software assurance approach mean for regulated life sciences companies?

-Learn from the FDA’s Francisco Vicenty about what the upcoming Computer System Validation (CSV) guidance is and get clarity on what the “Computer Software Assurance” approach means for regulated life sciences companies.
-The FDA will explain the intentions and principles for the guidance and why this simplified, risk-based approach to CSV can be applied to IT systems today.
+Learn from the U.S. Food and Drug Administration's (FDA’s) Francisco Vicenty about what the upcoming Computer System Validation (CSV) guidance is and get clarity on what the Computer Software Assurance approach means for regulated life sciences companies.
+The FDA explains the intentions and principles for the guidance and why this simplified, risk-based approach to CSV can be applied to IT systems today.

-The discussion will include:
+The discussion included:

 - Why the FDA is moving from “validation” to “assurance”

 - What Computer Software Assurance means to you

 - Examples of risk evaluation and acceptable records

 Francisco Vicenty, Case for Quality program manager, the U.S. Food and Drug Administration